PidginPerfect/onosm.org/README.md

 # OSM SocEnt Mapping

-An edit of onosm.org to collect and map Social Enterprise data withing Glasgow.
+An edit of onosm.org to collect and map Social Enterprise data within Glasgow.

 Part of Future City | Open Glasgow.